-The technical data sheet for FINOM
+The technical data sheet for FINOM lights

 - Floor lamp legs: waxed ash with chrome plated steel screws

 - Electric wires: fabric-coated electric wire (selection of different colors)

 - Designed in Finland by Pure Design Oy and produced by Innoite Oy